jennajones12/atlas-low_level_programming/doubly_linked_lists/README.md

 0x17.
 C - Doubly linked lists

-This directory contains C code for manipulating doubly linked lists (dlistint_t).
-The provided functions adhere to the Betty style guidelines and compile with gcc using the -Wall -pedantic -Werror -Wextra -std=gnu89 flags.
+This directory contains a set of functions to handle operations on doubly linked lists (dlistint_t) in C. The provided functions adhere to the Betty style guidelines and compile with gcc using the -Wall -pedantic -Werror -Wextra -std=gnu89 flags.

+This README provides detailed information on each function along with usage examples to help understand and utilize doubly linked list functions effectively.

 FUNCTIONS

-1. 'delete_dnodeint_at_index'

-	This function deletes the node at a specified index in doubly linked list.

-Prototype:

-      int delete_dnodeint_at_index(dlistint_t **head, unsigned int index);

-Parameters:

-'head': Double pointer to the head of the doubly linked list.

-'index': Index of the node to delete.
-Indexing starts from 0.

-Return Value:

-'1' if deletion is successful.

-'-1' if deletion fails (e.g., invalid index or empty list).

-Usage Example:

-    dlistint_t *head = NULL;
-    add_dnodeint_end(&head, 1);
-    add_dnodeint_end(&head, 2);
-    add_dnodeint_end(&head, 3);

-    delete_dnodeint_at_index(&head, 1); // Deletes node at index 1

-2. 'add_dnodeint_end'

-	This function adds a new node at the end of a doubly linked list.

-Prototype:

- 	dlistint_t *add_dnodeint_end(dlistint_t **head, const int n);

-Parameters:

-'head': Double pointer to the head of the doubly linked list.

-'n': Integer value to be stored in the new node.

-Return Value:

-Pointer to the newly added node.

-Usage Example:

-	dlistint_t *head = NULL;
-	add_dnodeint_end(&head, 1); // Adds a node with value 1 to the end

-3. 'print_dlistint'

-	This function prints all elements of a doubly linked list.

-Prototype:

-	size_t print_dlistint(const dlistint_t *h);

-Parameters:

-'h': Pointer to the head of the doubly linked list.

-Return Value:

-Number of nodes in the list.

-Usage Example:

-	dlistint_t *head = NULL;
-	add_dnodeint_end(&head, 1);
-	add_dnodeint_end(&head, 2);
-	add_dnodeint_end(&head, 3);

-	print_dlistint(head); // Prints: 1 2 3

-COMPLILATION

-To compile the code, use the following command:

-	gcc -Wall -pedantic -Werror -Wextra -std=gnu89 *.c -o executable_name

-Replace executable_name with your desired name for the executable file.
+0. Print list

+	Purpose: Prints all the elements of a doubly linked list.

+	Prototype: 'size_t print_dlistint(const dlistint_t *h);'

+	Example Usage:

+		size_t nodes_printed = print_dlistint(head);

+1. List length

+	Purpose: Returns the number of elements in a doubly linked list.

+ 	Prototype: 'size_t dlistint_len(const dlistint_t *h);'

+	Example Usage:

+		size_t list_length = dlistint_len(head);

+2. Add node

+	Purpose: Adds a new node at the beginning of a doubly linked list.

+	Prototype: 'dlistint_t *add_dnodeint(dlistint_t **head, const int n);'

+	Example Usage:

+		dlistint_t *new_node = add_dnodeint(&head, 10);

+3. Add node at the end

+	Purpose: Adds a new node at the end of a doubly linked list.

+	Prototype: 'dlistint_t *add_dnodeint_end(dlistint_t **head, const int n);'

+	Example Usage:

+		dlistint_t *new_node = add_dnodeint_end(&head, 20);

+4. Free list

+ 	Purpose: Frees a doubly linked list.

+	Prototype: 'void free_dlistint(dlistint_t *head);'

+	Example Usage:

+		free_dlistint(head);

+5. Get node at index

+	Purpose: Returns the nth node of a doubly linked list.

+ 	Prototype: 'dlistint_t *get_dnodeint_at_index(dlistint_t *head, unsigned int index);'

+	Example Usage:

+		dlistint_t *node = get_dnodeint_at_index(head, 2);

+6. Sum list

+	Purpose: Computes the sum of all the data (n) of a doubly linked list.

+	Prototype: 'int sum_dlistint(dlistint_t *head);'

+	Example Usage:

+		int sum = sum_dlistint(head);

+7. Insert at index

+	Purpose: Inserts a new node at a given position.

+	Prototype: 'dlistint_t *insert_dnodeint_at_index(dlistint_t **h, unsigned int idx, int n);'

+	Example Usage:

+		dlistint_t *new_node = insert_dnodeint_at_index(&head, 2, 30);

+8. Delete at index

+	Purpose: Deletes the node at index index of a doubly linked list.

+	Prototype: 'int delete_dnodeint_at_index(dlistint_t **head, unsigned int index);'

+	Example Usage:

+		int success = delete_dnodeint_at_index(&head, 3);

+COMPILATION

+To compile code using these functions, include the relevant header file (lists.h) and use the following command:

+	gcc -o your_program your_program.c linked_list_functions.c -Wall -Werror -Wextra -pedantic -std=gnu89

+Replace 'your_program' with the name of program file.

+NOTE

+Handle edge cases and memory management appropriately within code.